SU($N$) Quantum Spin Model with Weak and Strong First-Order N\'eel to Valence-Bond Solid Transitions

 where the $N$-dependent prefactor accounts for the multi-component nature of the SU($N$) order parameter and reduces to the standard value of $1/3$ for SU(2).
 This factor ensures $U_2 \to 0$ in the disordered phase where $\bracket{\mathcal{O}^2} \to 0$ when $L\to \infty$.
 To more directly probe first-order behavior, we will also use the probability distribution $P(e_Q)$ of the $Q$ part of the energy

-\emph{Results.}---We first discuss the cumulants and order parameters of the SU(2) and SU(3) models.
-Fig.~\ref{fig:Binder}(a) shows $U_2$ for SU(2) systems up to system size $L=256$.
-Fitted curves produce a clear crossing point at $(X/Q)_c\approx 0.115$ and no evidence of a negative dip.
-In sharp contrast, for SU(3) systems the cumulants in Fig.~\ref{fig:Binder}(b) show a dip that deepens in proportion to the space-time volume $L^3$, which is a hallmark of a first-order transition \cite{Vollmayr_ZPB_1993,Iino_JPhysSoc_2019}.
+\emph{Results.}---We first compare the SU(2) and SU(3) models.
+Fig.~\ref{fig:Binder}(a) shows positive-definite cumulants for SU(2) systems up to size $L=256$, and fitted curves produce a crossing point at $(X/Q)_c\approx 0.115$.
+In sharp contrast, for SU(3) systems the cumulants in Fig.~\ref{fig:Binder}(b) show negative dips that deepen in proportion to the space-time volume $L^3$, which is a hallmark of a first-order transition \cite{Vollmayr_ZPB_1993,Iino_JPhysSoc_2019}.
 Tunneling between the different phases near the transition quickly becomes intractable, and we have only equilibrated systems up to size $L=20$.
 The drifts of the crossings and peaks indicate $(X/Q)_c\approx 5.2$.
-In Fig.~\ref{fig:Binder}(c), $L \to \infty$ extrapolations of the order parameters show that both take finite values at the transition, thus providing evidence of phase coexistence in these systems.
-For SU(2), the absence of negative cumulant and the very small extrapolated order parameters puts the transition in the category of very weak first-order transitions, like the $J$-$Q$ model \cite{Takahashi_2024} (with very similar near-critical scaling behavior).
-The value of the order parameters at the transition is roughly an order of magnitude larger for SU(3), and the sharp negative cumulant peaks suggest that this model (and those for larger $N$) is far from any critical point.
+In Fig.~\ref{fig:Binder}(c), $L \to \infty$ extrapolations of the order parameters show non-vanishing values at the transition, thus demonstrating phase coexistence.
+For SU(2), the absence of negative cumulant and the very small extrapolated order parameters puts the transition in the category of very weak first-order transitions, like the $J$-$Q$ model \cite{Takahashi_2024} (with compatible near-DQC scaling behavior).
+The very different behaviors for SU(3) suggest that this model is far from any critical point.